Extracorporeal Shockwave Therapy

 A pair of custom orthotics will help correct your biomechanics so that your feet go through a proper rolling motion with every step you take.
 This will have a positive impact on the rest of your body, especially your knees.
 Now, before you go out and purchase a pair of inserts over the counter or from a department store, it is important to note that they are not customized to your specific body.
 A better move is coming in and seeing us at Premier Podiatry Group and having your feet measured for a custom fit.

 In addition to correcting high or low arches, orthotics are used to treat a variety of other ailments, as well.
 So if you have Morton’s neuroma, plantar fasciitis, or even bunions, we can potentially treat these other conditions with the use of orthotics, too.
+We’re also proud to offer Vionic brand sandals and flip flops as well for healthy and stylish feet.
+Ask about our options the next time you’re in the office!

 Since ultrasound is both fast and inexpensive, it’s a helpful tool to have when seeing patients who suffer from common foot and ankle disorders.